jamieburnip/podcast-api/README.md

 # podcast
-An example of vue.js and lumen.
+An example of lumen as an API.